Skip to content

 • Professional Doctorate

-Candidates and supervisors should also refer to the MPhil/PhD Code of Practice and their School PGR handbook or the relevant Professional Doctorate course handbook
+Candidates and supervisors should also refer to the PGR policies and guidance which are published on the Research Hub and their School PGR handbook or the relevant Professional Doctorate course handbook.

 Admissions